-You may not realise that drinking is affecting your health.
+You may not realise that drinking is affecting your mental health.
 But there can be early warning signs.

 Mental health symptoms caused by problem drinking include: